 Statutory Relocation Payments

-Tenants who have resided in an affected unit for one year or more are entitled to relocation expenses pursuant to SF Rent Ordinance Sec.
-37.9C.
+Tenants who have resided in an affected unit for one year or more are entitled to relocation expenses.
 The amount increases each year and is available on the SF Rent Board website here.

-Each elderly (60 yrs or older) or disabled tenant or household with minor children is eligible for an additional $4,188 (each) pursuant to RO Sec.
-37.9C.
-“Disability” is broadly defined under the law.
+Each elderly (60 yrs or older) or disabled tenant or household with minor children is eligible for additional funds.

 In certain circumstances a tenant may be exempt from an Owner Move in Eviction.
 Protected tenants are those 60 or over, or disabled, who have occupied for 10 years, and those catastrophically ill who have occupied the unit for 5 years. **Except, where all units are occupied by protected tenants, or the subject property is a single family home.

 These are some of our results and not a guarantee of an outcome.